danieldeutsch/sacrerouge/doc/metrics/decomposed-rouge.md

 ## Contributions
 Here are the overall contributions of each category to the overall ROUGE score.
 These numbers are the percent of token matches that can be explained by the corresponding category.
+We believe that these differ slightly from the results in the paper because they use the Spacy en_core_web_sm version 2.2.5 and the paper used 2.1.0.

 <table>
 <tr>